 The paged announcement is multicast via a designated group IP address, in real time, on all idle phones in the group, without requiring listeners to pick up their receivers.
 The name of the group is displayed on phone screens when the paging call comes in.
 If the Barge-in feature (see the next section) is disabled (default), recipients of the paging call who are in calls can choose to reject it.

-Note: Applies to all phones except the 450HD for which support is pending.
+Note: Applies to all phones.
+Does not apply to the HRS.

 To enable paging using the Web interface:

 Open the Services page (Configuration > Voice Over IP > Services) and scroll down to 'Paging'.